-D-RECT (Dutch Residents Educational Climate Test) is a questionnaire that offers information about the learning climate within residency training.
+D-RECT (Dutch Residents Educational Climate Test) is a questionnaire that offers insight into the learning climate within residency training.

 The learning climate describes residents’ perceptions of the formal and informal aspects of education, including perceptions of the overall atmosphere as well as policies, practices, and procedures within the teaching hospital.
 A safe and supportive learning climate is of great importance for the development of residents.
 We know, from research, that it can have a positive effect on motivation, confidence, and academic achievements of learners.